albertocuestacanada/blockchain-demo/README.txt

                 blockchain

 GET             http://[hostname]/miner/api/v0.1/blockchain/tail/[signature]
-                Retrieves the miner's blockchain from the block with a certain signature
+(ToDo)          Retrieves the miner's blockchain from the block with a certain
+                signature

 POST            http://[hostname]/miner/api/v0.1/transaction
-                Uploads a candidate transaction
+(ToDo)          Uploads a candidate transaction

 POST            http://[hostname]/miner/api/v0.1/blockchain/block
-                Uploads a new signed block to add to the miner's blockchain
+(ToDo)          Uploads a new signed block to add to the miner's blockchain